 Prescribing Methadone – Removal of Health Canada Exemption

-As with all questions on expanding scope of practice, the College expects physicians intending to prescribe methadone to be well trained.
-Although exemptions will no longer be required, MMT prescribers are expected to adhere to the standards and guidelines set out in the College’s Methadone Maintenance Treatment Handbook.
-In addition, the College would expect physicians to have taken the relevant courses offered by Centre for Addiction and Mental Health (CAMH).
+As with all questions on expanding the scope of practice, the College expects physicians intending to prescribe methadone to be well trained.
+The College would expect physicians to have taken the relevant courses offered by the Centre for Addiction and Mental Health (CAMH).

 Methadone is an important tool in the treatment of both pain and opioid use disorder.
 It is, however, not without risk.
 It is hoped that the announcement by the Health Minister will encourage physicians to enter this field.
 The expectation of the College is that those choosing to enter this important field will do so only with the appropriate knowledge and training.